reshamas/fastai_deeplearn_part1/other/test3.md

 A:  It's always worth trying.

 Q:  In what situations should I try other things as well?
-A:  For unstructured data, such as NLP or images, will want to use deep learning
+A:  For **unstructured data**, such as audio, NLP or images, will want to use deep learning
-A:  will also want to use collaborative filtering
+A:  Outside of that, will also want to use collaborative filtering modeling  (neither Random Forests or Deep Learning)